 Assistant Commissioner Lee Ho

-Lee Ho was appointed assistant commissioner for Administrative Services at the Minnesota Department of Health in June 2012.
+Lee Ho was appointed assistant commissioner for Health Operations at the Minnesota Department of Health in June 2012.

-He is responsible for overseeing all of the department's administrative activities, including human resources, financial management and information technology.
+He is responsible for overseeing all of the department's operational activities, including human resources, financial and facilities management, and information technology governance.